Racing Stripes (2005) -

 Note: Simon Pegg (who plays Shaun) is a Star Wars fan, he wrote his university dissertation on Star Wars.
 He used Peter Serafinowicz in the film (he plays Pete) who was the voice of Darth Maul.

 She's Alive!
 Creating the Bride of Frankenstein (1999) - Mention of Star Wars.

 Shirley Valentine (1989) - Shirley's daughter unexpectedly returns home after having left home to live with a friend.
 The daughter quickly gets Shirley (Collins) running around after her, as she puts it, "like R2 bleedin' D2".

-Shopping (1994) - While looking through Billy's photo album, Jo sees a Star Wars poster photo.
+Shopping (1994) - While looking through a photo album belonging to Billy (Law), Jo (Frost) sees a photo of a Star Wars poster.

 Short Circuit 2 (1988) - Johnny 5 is in New York City for the first time, a bystander says, "Hey, a droid!"
 Note: The truncated version of "Android" is "Droid" used for the first time in the film Star Wars (1977) it is a registered trademark of Lucasfilm.